Is vitamin A good for your eyes? And if so, should you take a vitamin A supplement?

 - Fish oil

-Good to know: Breakfast cereals, plant-based milk, and other processed foods can be fortified with vitamin A.
+Good to know: Breakfast cereals, plant-based milk, and other processed foods are often fortified with vitamin A.

 Vitamin A Daily Recommended Dose